AltraMayor/f3/doc/usage.rst

 access to the device being tested, not the file system in it; (2) hardware may fail, but it won't lie.
-The first assumption implies that one likely needs root's rights to run dosfsck, what is just a small incovenience for simple uses.
+The first assumption implies that one likely needs root's rights to run dosfsck, what is just a small inconvenience for simple uses.
 The second assumption is troublesome because a fake card may be able to persuade dosfsck(8) to report it's fine, or not report the whole problem, or give users the illusion the memory card was fixed when it wasn't.
 I singled dosfsck(8) out because